syntelos/go-json/README.txt

 Stateless document object model

-  The document object model is objectified and classified by not collected into an inclusive structure.
+  The document object model is objectified and classified but not collected into an inclusive structure.

     type NodeType uint8